JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab3-ExtendingDataverseWithPowerFx.md

 - Currently, the `Lab 2` app does not support the ability to create new Contact records.
 What changes would you need to make to the app to support this functionality?
 Try to implement this change.
     - **Hint**: The `Defaults()` function will be particularly helpful here.
 - It might be useful to have filters in the app that allows a user to only see Contacts belonging to a specific Account record.
 How would you implement this feature?
 How would you ensure that the filters only appear when the app isn't embedded?
-- Based on the changes in Exercise 5, the Account GUID is used in several places.
-How could this redundancy be addressed, so that you only need to declare it once?
+- Based on the changes in Exercise 5, how could we allow users to navigate to the model-driven app **Contact** form from directly in the custom page?
-    - **Hint**: The **OnStart** or **OnVisible** events could be useful here.
+    - **Hint**: Some of the formulas listed on [this Power Apps Learn site](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/page-powerfx-in-model-app) might be useful here.

 **Congratulations, you've finished Lab 3** 🥳